domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Write simply. --Paul Graham, American Computer Scientist and Writer

 Don't encumber the earth. --George Saunders, American Writer, on Kelly Corrigan Wonders, PRX (2021-04-14)

+The story so far: In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move. --Douglas Adams, English Author, in "The Restaurant at the End of the Universe"